-Having defined the plan for a cycle following §5, we (RDP and RPF) execute it by means of a series of month-long sprints.
+Having defined the plan for a cycle following §5, we (Rubin Data Production (Obsolete use Rubin Data Management (RDM)) (RDP) and Rubin system PerFormance (RPF)) execute it by means of a series of month-long sprints.
 In this section, we detail the procedures teams are expected to follow during the cycle.